AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 </div>
 <p></p>

 Next, we need to replace the invalid triangles by a different set of triangles that is valid.
+We can do so by connecting the edges of the super triangle to the initial point that we're currently iterating over.
+In this manner we can make sure that the point will be <b>on</b> the circumcircle of the new triangles, because it is a vertex of each one of those triangles.

-Initially this is simple, we simply form new triangles by connecting the edges of the super triangle to the initial point.
-Later on this becomes trickier because we need to determine the boundaries of the polygonal hole that is formed in the triangulation where we marked a number of triangles as invalid.
+Later on this becomes trickier because we need to determine the boundaries of the polygonal hole that is formed in the triangulation where we, in most cases, marked several triangles as invalid.
 We essentially need to fill the empty spot where we figuratively 'deleted' the bad triangles, by connecting the edges of this polygonal hole to the current point we're iterating over.

-Before we end the current iteration we still need to remove all triangles that have been marked as invalid, and add the new triangles that we've formed by connecting the point with the edges of the polygonal hole.
+Before we end the current iteration we still need to delete all triangles that have been marked as invalid, and add the new triangles that we've formed by connecting the point with the edges of the polygonal hole.
 And we are ready for the next iteration.

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">